heroqu/node-content-store/README.md

 # content-store

-Content server with file upload, automatic hashing and hash based naming scheme.
+An HTTP content server with file upload, automatic hashing and hash based naming scheme.

+Or, put it another way: a **content addressable storage** server based on Restify, Multiparty and user defined hashing algorithm.

 ## Setup